vanderoffice/CA-Strategy/Executive Draft/03-talent-development.md

 - Emergency response roster of Senior Fellows from past 3-5 years
 - Categorized by expertise (IT systems, data, cybersecurity, operations, communications)
 - Pre-authorized for rapid activation
+- **Voluntary participation:** Senior Fellows may opt out of the emergency roster at any time based on personal circumstances, workload, or other factors

 **Activation Scenarios:**
 - IT system failures requiring immediate response